Bernhard Bang: Early life and education

-Bang was born on 7 June 1848 in Sorø, the son of school teacher at Sorø Academy and later titular professor Jacob Henrik B. (1809–99) and Laura Louise Marie Josephine Moth (1814–91).
+Bang was born on 7 June 1848 in Sorø, the son of school teacher at Sorø Academy and later titular professor Jacob Henrik Bang (1809–99) and Laura Louise Marie Josephine Moth (1814–91).
 He graduated from Sorø Academy in 1865 and then enrolled at the University of Copenhagen where he studied medicine.
 He became a Master of Medicine in 1872 and then continued his studies at the Royal Veterinary and Agricultural University from where he qualified as a Veterinarian in 1873.

 Career

-Bang began to work at Almindelig hospital and Copenhagen Municipal Hospital while in the same time briefly practicing as a physician in Nørrebro.
+Bang began to work at Almindelig Hospital and Copenhagen Municipal Hospital while in the same time briefly practicing as a physician in Nørrebro.
 He stayed five years at Copenhagen Municipal Hospital.

 Bang seemed to have abandoned the idea of pursuing a career in veterinary sciences, but after professor Harald Viggo Stockfleth's death, he was encouraged by director C.E.
 Fenger to apply for a position as teacher at the Royal Veterinary and Agricultural University.
 On 1 January 1880, he assumed a position as a teacher of surgery and leader of the ambulatory clinic.

 In July 1880, he was awarded his M.D. for his doctoral thesis Iagttagelser og Studier over dødelig Embolie og Thrombose i Lungearterierne.
 He later became the director of the college.
 Bang was a veterinary adviser to the Danish government.

 For his contributions to veterinary medicine, he received an honorary doctorate from the Veterinary College of Utrecht in 1921.